Ruth Shellhorn

+Ruth Patricia Shellhorn, FASLA (1909–2006) was among the most important Southern California landscape architects of the post-war era.
+Shellhorn designed more than four hundred projects over the course of six decades.
+The most influential of these were the landscape designs she created for the new Bullock's department stores and Fashion Square shopping centers.These were modernist landscape designs, evoking a sun-soaked, leisurely lifestyle that came to epitomize the "Southern California look."

-Ruth Patricia Shellhorn (1909-2006) was a Los Angeles-based landscape architect of the post-war era.
-She is known for the development of the "Southern California Look".
-With a focus on indoor/outdoor living, she incorporated topography and nature into urban settings to create sustainable landscapes in her designs for residences, retail, city and regional parks, universities, and colleges.
+With a focus on indoor/outdoor living, she incorporated topography and nature into urban settings to create landscapes in her designs for residences, retail, city and regional parks, universities, and colleges.

-She was the Los Angeles Times 1955's woman of the year.
+The Los Angeles Times named her Woman of the Year for 1955.

 Her work on the Shoreline Development Study became a precedent for development along the California Coast.